axon-rl/gem/README.md

 ```

-We also provide sample code for math, code, and general QA in [examples](https://github.com/axon-rl/gem/tree/main/examples).
+We also provide sample code for math, code, and general QA in the [examples](https://github.com/axon-rl/gem/tree/main/examples) directory.
 In addition to Oat integration, you can find examples of RL training with Verl [here](https://github.com/axon-rl/gem/tree/main/examples#training-with-verl).

 ## Acknowledgements